ProzorroUKR/prozorro-docs/docs/source/tutorial.rst

 And indeed we have 2 tenders now.

-Also we can create tender with `funders` data:
+We can create tender with optional `funders` field:

 .. include:: http/tutorial/create-tender-funders.http
    :code: